 - Children love to talk about the books they’re reading.
 When they have opportunities to share what they are thinking about the books they read, they thrive and grow as readers.
 The more you engage with them what they’re reading, the more they will want to read.
 Keep library books in a special basket at home for whenever the urge to read strikes, and set aside time each day to sit down with them and explore their books together.
 Ask them why they chose these particular ones, and be animated and excited if you’re reading aloud.
 Reading aloud connects us—reader and listener—in a very intimate way and sends kids the message: You are important.
 This time is for you.

 - Librarians also love to talk about books!
 Befriend one, so she or he gets to know your child’s interests.
-They are happy to suggest books that will captivate your kid, and can recommend titles you may not know of, broadening your child’s taste and expanding her mind and vocabulary.
-As well, most libraries offer cozy corners where kids can flop down on pillows and beanbag chairs and chat with each other about books.
+They are happy to suggest books that will captivate your kid, and can recommend titles you may not know of, broadening your child’s taste and expanding his mind and vocabulary.